angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 quad-cycle pile with chain of vapor as insurance and win the next turn.

 Game 3 &mdash; Mulligan to 5 on the draw.
-I keep Doomsday, Lotus Petal, Brainstorm, Fetchland, Brainstorm.
+I keep Doomsday, Lotus Petal, Brainstorm, fetchland, Brainstorm.
 He leads with an allosaurus shepherd and follow up with Collector Ouphe.
 I end up in a position where I can't do a PTT pile without dying to a pile of 5/5s and can't win in the same turn due to Collector Ouphe.